 The "Zeroth Law" of movement for Pokémon in these games is "Follow another Pokémon or wander aimlessly".
 An ally will follow the hero, other allies, or go after enemies at different priorities depending on what tactics they have set.
 However, if no other Pokémon are visible, they will head toward a room's exit and wander down halls.
 This creates the unfortunate effect that, if an ally is a few steps behind you as you exit a room, it could lose sight of you, abruptly turn around, and wander in the other direction.
 Many horror stories can be told of when this happens to level 5 escort clients.

-Explosion users are far worse, though.
+Explosion users are far worse.
 They'll always use it if they get a chance, even if you aren't immune to it.
 Of course, they'll prioritize it over nearly every other move.
 The only time you'll see them using something other than Explosion is if it's super-effective against the opponent.
 Maddeningly, the AI will choose Explosion even if they're the only friendly Pokémon left, an action which will cause you to lose.
-Imagine the streaks that have been broken by this...
+At least it's banned in Stadium and counts as a loss.

-Gonzap in Pokémon Colosseum loves to spam Earthquake with Pinsir, Crawdaunt and Hariyama, seemingly oblivious to the fact that he's killing whoever is his second Pokemon at the time in two turns or so each.
-And if you evolve Vibrava into Flygon and use it against him, he doesnt seem to realize that it has Levitate and is immune to ground moves.
+Gonzap loves to spam Earthquake with Pinsir, Crawdaunt, and Hariyama, seemingly oblivious to the fact that he's knocking out whoever is his second Pokémon at the time in two turns or so each.
+And if you evolve Vibrava into Flygon and use it against him, he doesn't seem to realize that it has Levitate and is immune to Ground moves.

 While post-game Battle Frontier/Tower/Maison/etc. trainers have a reputation for being a great deal smarter than their story-mode counterparts, even they are not immune to bouts of stupidity.
 This is especially the case with stall teams, where a simple Taunt can decimate an opponent because they'd rather use Struggle and kill themselves through recoil than simply switch out.